 #4 Sorting and organizing will be complete per your plan.
 We will handle the disposal and possible donations to your favorite charity.

 #5 We will leave your home in broom swept condition or if you desire a full-service cleaning we can handle that too.

 Easy Peasy…Right!?
 Not true, but we are with you through this process.
 The reward will be a true home!

 Extreme House Cleaning Services

-We are Oklahoma City‘s experts at getting your home back to order!
+We are Oklahoma City‘s experts at getting your home back in order!
 We have been serving our clients since 2019.
-Some call us “Specialists,” others call us “Experts” and they all call us “Professionals” of extreme house cleaning.
+Some call us “Specialists,” others call us “Experts,” and they all call us “Professionals” in extreme house cleaning.